pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"bad-except-order"+OR+"E0701")

 ### [E0702](#E0702) (raising-bad-type)<a name="E0702"></a>
-Raising %s while only classes or instances are allowed Used when something which is neither a class, an instance or a string is raised (i.e. a `TypeError` will be raised).
+Raising %s while only classes or instances are allowed.

+Used when something which is neither a class, an instance or a string is raised (i.e. a `TypeError` will be raised).

 **:x: Incorrect code**